 At some point in time, most kidney disease sufferers will have a problem with their hemoglobin (haemoglobin) levels.
 This is mainly due to the decreased production of Erythropoietin (EPO) within the kidneys (Erythropoietin is a hormone secreted by the kidneys that stimulates production of red blood cells).
 Hemoglobin is the iron containing and oxygen carrying protein found within the red blood cells.
 This protein therefore delivers the most important nutrient to human life, oxygen.
 It also transports the toxic element carbon dioxide to the lungs for exhalation.

-Today I thought I would cover something that I encountered today in clinic (in actual fact i was yesterday :-)) – A lady that I have now been seeing for just over a month brought in her latest test results and we went through them with glee.
+Today I thought I would cover something that I encountered today in clinic (in actual fact it was yesterday :-)) – A lady that I have now been seeing for just over a month brought in her latest test results and we went through them with glee.
 Overall her results were on the improve – sodium now in normal range, creatinine had dropped by 100 points, potassium now in normal range, liver enzymes improving, and most importantly, her eGFR (estimated Glomerular Filtration Rate) had gone from 12 to 17 in just a few short weeks.
 We high fived each other.
 Of course we have some way to go, but you have to celebrate the wins.
 This is crucial for a positive mindset and staying on course.

 After going through the report there were two main things that we needed to focus our attention on.
 Her hyperparathyroidism was still out of control, and her hemoglobin levels were still too low.
 Hemoglobin should be sitting between 14-18 g/dL for males, and 12-16 g/dL for females.
 My client’s hemoglobin levels were at 10 g/dL.

 Low hemoglobin levels directly affect your energy levels by lowering the amount of oxygen being transported throughout your body.
 So you end up feeling even lousier than you already are.
-I am hoping that these quick tips you can start to feel normal again, and get your readings within normal limits without too much intervention.
+I am hoping that with these quick tips you can start to feel normal again, and get your readings within normal limits without too much intervention.